-HHWC offers a grief peer-support program.
-This program provides a safe place for participants to emotionally heal.
+We are committed to supporting children and families experiencing grief.
+We offer a grief peer-support program at no cost to our participants.
+This program provides a safe place to emotionally heal.
 Participants progress through the stages of grief guided by trained volunteers, facilitators and with the support of others in their small group.

 ♥ Registration Information ♥